seanWLawrence/hendrix/README.md

 create a new folder called `hendrix` with two generator examples called `reactClass` and `reactClassWithVariables`.

-The _example_ generators will have `.mustache` files and require no additional setup, though other template engines can be used, such as Pug, Haml, etc. by adding a custom `templateRender` function in the [configuration](/#configuration).
-See [recipes](/#recipes) for some examples using some of the most popular template engines.
+The _example_ generators will have `.mustache` files and require no additional setup.

+> Other template engines can be used, such as Pug, Haml, etc. by adding a custom `templateRender` function in the
+> [configuration](#configuration).
+See the [recipes](#recipes) section for examples using the most popular template engines.

 ```bash
 hendrix --help